notracking/hosts-blocklists/README.md

-# Readme
+# Info
-This repository provides hostname and domainname based blocklists for use with dnsmasq.
+This repository provides a hostname and domainname based blocklist for use with dnsmasq.
-Most entries are gathered from various, well known public block lists allthough a lot of custom entries have been added manually.
+Most entries are gathered from various, well known public block lists combined with a large list of custom entries that have been manually added.

-These list are automatically updated.
-Common domain names are seperated in the domainname based filter for more efficient blocking and a whitelist is used to prevent false calls from entering the final lists.
+These blocklists are automatically updated, cleaned and verified.
+False calls are removed from these lists by whitelisting them.
+Domain names that are common within the hostnames block list are added to the domain blocklist for more efficient blocking.
+All hostnames that are covered by a domain based filter are removed from the hostnames list, so it's important to use both blocklists simultaniously at all time.

-General guidelines:
+General policy:
  - Should not break useful websites or apps
  - Blocks tracking servers
  - Blocks advertising servers
+ - Blocks analytics servers
  - Blocks fake websites
  - Blocks shock sites
  - Blocks known malware hosts